 Fall and spring semesters: Monday–Friday, 8:30 a.m.–4:45 p.m.
 Call for an appointment or nurse consultation.
 No walk-ins allowed at this time.

 Summer semester: The nurse and nurse practitioner are available only on Wednesdays between 8:30 a.m.–4:45 p.m.
 Call Wednesday morning if seeking an appointment.

 We are located on the basement level of the Danna Student Center.

-The Student Health Services staff includes an internal medicine physician, nurse practitioners, registered nurse, and a medical assistant who serves as office manager.
+The Student Health Services staff includes an internal medicine physician, nurse practitioners, registered nurse, and a medical assistant.
 Our staff are employees of the Ochsner Health System.

 A nurse practitioner (NP) is a registered nurse who has an advanced degree with clinical training.
 Practicing under state rules and regulations, NPs provide clinical health services for the acute and chronically ill along with a focus on health promotion, disease prevention, and health education.
 NPs can also prescribe medications.

 Full-time undergraduate and graduate students, as well as all law students, are required to enroll in Loyola's Student Health Insurance Plan or provide proof of comparable, existing coverage for the academic year through a different source.

 There is no Loyola sponsored health insurance plan for part-time undergraduate and graduate students.
 Please review the steps to applying for Health Insurance or Medicaid in Louisiana on the Student Insurance page (scroll down to the bottom of the page).